 When the Schiller Park Historical Society discovered that some of Chief Alexander Robinson's descendents were still alive, they organized a reunion of both local and out-of-state descendents on Saturday, July 10, 2004.
 Robinson's descendents gathered for lunch, then went to the Robinson gravesite to view the monument and pay their respects.
 After this, they went to the Schiller Park Library and met with community members.
 Displays were set up, (see Indian dress and male outfit) and members of the Robinson family spoke to the audience.

 Robinson's second marriage was to a Native American woman, Cateche (Catharine) Chevalier.
-Seven children were born from this marriage.
+Twelve to fourteen children were born from this marriage.
 Judith Wing is descended from this line, and is the great-granddaughter of Alexander Robinson.

 Mrs. Wing has provided the Local History Department with a wealth of biographical and genealogical information on Alexander Robinson and some of his descendants.
 The original genealogical chart and biographical materials are available for viewing in the Library's Local History Room.
 Contact Karen Gurski at 847-455-6016, ext.
 234 or firstname.lastname@example.org to set up an appointment to view materials.